zerospiel/docs/docs/why-k0rdent.md

 # Why k0rdent?

-k0rdent was developed to provide for the needs of platform engineers and the developers that they serve, as well as application workloads that they support.
+k0rdent was developed to provide for the needs of platform engineers and the developers that they serve, and application workloads that they support.

 ## Applications and Workloads